We All Kill Time - But Rarely on Purpose

 Here’s something important:

-Sometimes the healthiest thing you can do is nothing.
+Not every waiting moment needs to be optimised; sometimes, the healthiest thing you can do is nothing.

 But if “nothing” feels uncomfortable, try gentle reset activities.